Appiah/socialinvites.github.io/android_core.md

 You can access these fields or change their values by using methods:

-- `getInfobipUsername()` - returns the Infobip username value
+- `getInfobipUsername()` - returns the Infobip username value,
-- `setInfobipUsername(String infobipUsername)` - sets the Infobip username value
+- `setInfobipUsername(String infobipUsername)` - sets the Infobip username value,
-- `getInfobipPassword()` - returns the Infobip password value
+- `getInfobipPassword()` - returns the Infobip password value,
-- `setInfobipPassword(String infobipPassword)` - sets the Infobip password
+- `setInfobipPassword(String infobipPassword)` - sets the Infobip password.

 ### ClientMobileApplicationMessage ###